bonyuta0204/ecs-nav/README.md

 ## Installation

+### From Source

-To install ecs-nav, you need to have Rust installed on your machine.
+To install ecs-nav from source, you need to have Rust installed on your machine.
 If you don't have Rust installed, you can get it from [rust-lang.org](https://www.rust-lang.org/).

 1. Clone the repository:
    ```sh